 Behind the chelicerae, and between the endites (coxae of the pedipalps) of a salticid, are two laterally articulated, median appendages surrounding a flattened, procurved mouth cavity: the anterior rostrum and the posterior labium.
 Both appear to develop initially as 'lips' around the embryonic mouth (segment 1), before the chelicerae (segment 2) and pedipalps (segment 3) migrate to the front.
 The distal, anterior surface of the rostrum bears a rostral organ, where the rostral gland is discharged.
 The floor of the mouth (labial plate) is relatively smooth but bears many fine, transverse bands of projecting microfilaments, corresponding to the microfilament bands of the roof of the mouth (rostral plate).
 The rostral plate is a sponge-like microfilter, bearing an array of transverse or lateral channels under microfilament bands, leading to a median rostral duct, which in turn conducts liquid to and from the anterior digestive tract, comprised (from front to rear) of a flexible, muscular pharynx (connecting the rostral duct to the esophagus), a rigid esophagus passing through the central nervous system, and a muscular stomach (sucking stomach).
 When the spider molts, the entire cuticular lining of this tract, from the plates of the mouth to the stomach, is shed in one piece.
-Feeding by a salticid is a cyclic behavior including alternation of rapid regurgitation from the digestive tract, powered by contraction of opisthosomal muscles, and much slower ingestion of fluid, associated with negative pressure created by powerful dilators of the sucking stomach.
-Outward flow of fluid may be expedited as microfilament bands are pushed away from the rostral plate during each regurgitation phase, whereas inward flow may be constrained or forced to pass through these microfilament bands before it can reach the transverse channels leading to a postero-median entry slot into the rostral duct.
+Feeding by a salticid is a cyclic behavior including alternation of rapid disgorging (regurgitation) from the digestive tract, powered by contraction of opisthosomal muscles, and much slower engorging (ingestion), associated with negative pressure created by powerful dilators of the sucking stomach.
+Disgorging of digestive juice (kime) may be expedited as microfilament bands are pushed away from the rostral plate during each regurgitation phase, whereas engorging may be constrained as liquid is forced to pass through these microfilament bands before it can reach the transverse channels leading to a postero-median entry slot into the rostral duct.
 Thus the rostral plate appears to be a sophisticated directional microfilter.
 A broad longitudinal muscle inserted distally in the labium has been associated with dilation of the pharynx, but may also support posterior rotation of the labium and mouth floor during feeding.
 The rostrum is also associated with muscles that should allow it to change shape in association with feeding activity.
-Apart from anatomic evidence, studies that can measure movement of the rostrum, labium, and pharynx during feeding, to the extent that this occurs, are needed.
+A hypothesis for the coordinated dilation of the pharynx and sucking stomach of a feeding spider is presented, based on behavioral and anatomic observations.
+Studies that can measure movement of the rostrum, labium, pharynx and sucking stomach by the feeding spider are needed.